vmware/vic-product/.github/ISSUE_TEMPLATE/question.md

+---
+name: "Question"
+about: Ask a question about the product

+---

 <!--
 This repository is for VIC Product.
 Please use it to report issues related to the VIC Appliance (OVA) and user documentation.